Yumenin/Yumenin/README.md

 - 👋 Howdy.
 My name is Yumenin.
-I am from Philippines.
+I am from the Philippines.

 <!---